nu774/mp4fpsmod/README.rst

              "fps" is a rational or integer.
 That is, something like 25 or 30000/1001.
   -c         Enable DTS compression.
+  -d n       Delay audio by n millisecond.

+In any cases, the original mp4 is kept as it is (not touched).
+-o is required except when you specify -p.
+On the other hand, when you specify -p, other options are ignored.

+-t and -r are exclusive, and cannot be set both at the same time.
+-c and/or -d can be set standalone, or with -t or -r.

+When you specify one of -t, -r, -c, -d, timecode is edited/rewritten.
+Otherwise without -p, input is just copied with moov->mdat order, without timecode editing.

+You should always set -c when you set -t, -r, -d, if you want your output widely playable with video/audio in sync, especially with hardware players.
+Read about DTS compression for details.

+Beware that mp4fpsmod ignores edts/elst of input, and when timecode is edited, edts/elst of video/audio tracks are deleted, and re-inserted as needed.
+Therefore, if the input has already some audio delays, you have to always specify it with -d.

 About timecode optimization